 She seems to have absolutely no friends or social life, as she never has any visitors, so it’s likely that if she didn’t have a job to go to she would almost be a shut-in.
 On those occasions when she has been seen in the local High Street or simply walking to or from home, she seems to be permanently depressed or morose, and has even been seen talking to herself (or, very charitably, thinking out aloud).

 Despite (or perhaps because of?) this, she sometimes attracts unwanted attention from various people, including a recent and very vociferous incident where someone walking towards her waited until they had passed then turned around and began an extended rant about being ignored, when she had in fact moved to get out of his way; her only reaction was to pause and look back with an understandable “WTF?” expression on her face.
-Given she is one of the few people left who actually bothers to look where they are going instead of staring at a phone glued to their hand as they read with mounting excitement of a zeleb stuck in a lift or inflating the size of their already voluminous breasts and buttocks to match their continually expanding ego, it’s puzzling why such a reaction occurred, unless the man thought he was sufficiently important that he should be recognised wherever he went (the area is home to many people both rich and famous, but most of them don’t actively seek attention unless it’s to seek planning permission to completely demolish a house, or add unnecessary windows to properties that should have been bought for their existing merits rather than what they might become), so he may have gone home feeling he hadn’t received the adulation he considered he deserved.
+Given she is one of the few people left who actually bothers to look where they are going instead of staring at a phone glued to their hand as they read with mounting excitement of a zeleb stuck in a lift or inflating the size of their already voluminous breasts and buttocks to match their continually expanding ego, it’s puzzling why such a reaction occurred, unless the man thought he was sufficiently important that he should be recognised wherever he went (the area is home to many people both rich and famous, but most of them don’t actively seek attention unless it’s to seek planning permission to completely demolish a house, or add unnecessary windows and basements to properties that should have been bought for their existing merits rather than what they might become), so he may have gone home feeling he hadn’t received the adulation he considered he deserved.

 A recent and major change has seen her alter her daily routine as if she’s now either working from home or is now self-employed (or possibly even retired, though she looks to be a little young for this unless she has a private pension), as her day is now an hour later than before and she goes out mid-morning for what is presumably a break or to do some shopping.